The Construction Advantage

 - Documents presented by the contractor that appeared to be attempts at change orders or additional contracts were not signed by the plaintiffs, in violation of 10 M.R.S.A. §§ 1487 and 1488

 Although the homeowners made several other claims for damages – including related to poor workmanship – due to the deficiencies in the damages evidence presented, the court relied heavily on the violation of the HCCA as the basis for an award of damages to the plaintiffs.
-A violation of the HCCA is considered prima facie evidence of a violation of Maine’s Unfair Trade Practices Act (“UTPA”), which provides for actual damages, restitution, and appropriate equitable relief.
+A violation of the HCCA is considered prima facie evidence of a violation of ME’s Unfair Trade Practices Act (“UTPA”), which provides for actual damages, restitution, and appropriate equitable relief.
 The court found that the homeowners had paid the contractor $13,500 more than the specified contract price.
 The court concluded that this extra cost was directly attributable to the HCCA violations because the deficient contract documents did not inform the homeowners of their rights with respect to written change orders and remedies that they could invoke in the event of the contractor’s breach.
 Instead, the contractor repeatedly asked for more money, claiming he would only continue working if he got paid, and the court found that the deficient documents contributed to the homeowners’ belief that they had to keep paying to get the work done.
 As a result, the court found restitution in the amount of the $13,500 to be appropriate under the circumstances, and awarded the contractor to pay the homeowners that amount.
 In addition, the court invited the homeowners to submit an application for attorney’s fees and costs related to their HCCA/UPTA claims.

 Breach of Warranty; Poor Workmanship